ianlucas/cs2-inventory-simulator/docs/self-hosting.md

 # Self-hosting

-If you are looking into self-hosting your own Inventory Simulator instance, check out our [Dockerfile](https://github.com/ianlucas/cs2-inventory-simulator/blob/main/Dockerfile) for a more precise step-by-step instructions for building and starting the app.
+If you are looking into self-hosting your own Inventory Simulator instance, check out our [Dockerfile](https://github.com/ianlucas/cs2-inventory-simulator/blob/main/Dockerfile) for a more precise step-by-step instruction for building and starting the app.

 ## Steps for building and starting the app

-1. Setup a Postgres database instance up and running.
+1. Have a Postgres database instance up and running.
 Figure that out first before building the app.
 2. Rename `.env.example` to `.env` with the proper environment variable values, including the database URL.
 3. `npm install` to install dependencies.
 4. `npx prisma migrate deploy` to sync database.
+5. `npm run build` to build application.
-5. `npm run start` to start application.
+6. `npm run start` to start application.

 > [!IMPORTANT]
-> Authentication requires the rules `steamApiKey` and `steamCallbackUrl` (in `public.Rules` table) to be configured properly to work.
+> Authentication requires the rules `steamApiKey` and `steamCallbackUrl` (in `public.Rules` table) to be properly configured to work.

 ### Can I use a MySQL database?